-The Dyslexia Services Foundation works with qualified clinicians to provide research-based evaluation and treatment to low-income children with dyslexia at little or no cost to the children or their families.
+The Dyslexia Services Foundation works with qualified clinicians to provide research-based treatment to low-income children with dyslexia at little or no cost to the children or their families.
 This involves selecting the children, selecting and compensating the clinicians and paying for needed support materials.

 Selection of children is done in conjunction with schools and community groups, such as Boys and Girls Clubs, Rotary International and Scottish Rite and can happen anywhere in the United States where there is interest.